-If your feet, ankles or calves ache on a daily basis or feel very stiff, you would very likely benefit from a pair of compression socks.
+If your feet, ankles, or calves ache daily or feel very stiff, you would likely benefit from a pair of compression socks.

-In this buyer’s guide, we discuss when one should purchase a pair of compression socks, different types of compression socks and the best features of cotton compression socks that you should keep an eye out for.
+This buyer’s guide discusses when one should purchase a pair of compression socks, different types of compression socks, and the best cotton compression socks feature that you should watch.

 When Do I Need A Pair Of Compression Socks?